-Place by Design honors visionary works that achieve a positive social or environmental impact through the creation or re-imagining of everyday places.
+Place by Design celebrates projects that achieve a positive social and environmental impact through the creation or re-imagining of public space.

 Design profoundly shapes how we interact with and care for the places we inhabit.
 Good design fosters vibrant, well-maintained communities, while poor design can lead to fractured urban landscapes that lack a sense of place.
 Impactful design doesn't need to be a huge undertaking, it can be a simple as a crosswalk or sign that improves the urban experience.
 It can come from anyone, and in projects that improve places, it often comes from the community, rather than a top-down approach.
 Place by Design highlights all types of projects that impact the built environment including public art, urban interventions, urban design and architecture.
 We’re excited to showcase ideas in this competition that will inspire our attendees to re-imagine their own everyday surroundings.
 Place by Design is open to artists and designers at all levels of experience.

 Art + Interaction